Red Cross international work: How we're helping the world

-We provide international aid to help people in emergencies, support refugees and survivors of trafficking, and those facing chronic hunger.
+The Red Cross provides international aid to help people around the world in emergencies and support refugees and survivors of trafficking, and those facing chronic hunger.

-We specialise in getting the right aid to the right place as quickly as possible, and we help to build strong communities who can withstand and recover from disasters.
+We specialise in getting the right aid to the right place as quickly as possible, following international humanitarian law of armed conflict, and helping to build strong communities that can withstand and recover from disasters.

 We are a neutral, independent and impartial organisation, guided by seven fundamental principles.
 Our neutrality allows us to reach people caught up in conflicts or other crises across the world.
-When these emergencies cause people to flee their homes, we help make sure they have food, shelter and other help they need.
+When these emergencies cause people to flee their homes, the Red Cross provides disaster relief, helping make sure they have food, shelter and other help they need.
 We also support those facing chronic hunger.

-Find out more about our international work, from humanitarian policy to overseas jobs.
+Find out more about the Red Cross' international work, from humanitarian policy to overseas jobs.